TomMcLan/google-slides-translator/README.md

 3. Ensure proper API permissions
 4. Review Vercel function logs

+## Acknowledgments

+This project was inspired by and references the excellent work from:
+- [Google Slides AI Translator](https://github.com/chrisaharden/google_slides_ai_translator) by Chris Harden - Original Google Apps Script implementation for translating Google Slides using AI

 ## License

 MIT License - see LICENSE file for details.